 - MinLaw agrees with the Law Reform Committee’s recommendation.
 The amendment will clarify that the applicable limitation period will be the rules of the law that govern the dispute.
 This will not only apply to arbitrations, but also to disputes litigated in court.

 - MinLaw invites interested parties to provide their feedback on the consultation papers for the International Arbitration Act and the Foreign Limitation Periods Bill.
 The consultation period is from 21 October to 21 November 2011.
-The public can view the consultation papers and draft Bills at www.mlaw.gov.sg and http://www.reach.gov.sg/YourSay/EConsultationPaper.aspx.
+The public can view the consultation papers and draft Bills in the Annexes below and at REACH.
 The feedback may be sent in electronic or hard copy form to:

 Legal Policy Division

 #08-02, The Treasury